3 releases

 Description

-A Performant cellular automata simulator library with visualisation capabilities built in Rust.
+A performant cellular automata simulator library with visualisation capabilities built in Rust.
 The library is designed to be flexible and easy to use, with a focus on performance.
 It provides a simple API for creating and running cellular automata simulations, as well as visualising them using the dioxus

 Components